 Young drivers make up a large part of crash statistics and Auckland Transport wants to help reduce this number.
-We work with schools, the local community and regional agencies to help change young driver behaviour.
+We work with schools, the local community and regional agencies.
+To help change young driver behaviour, Auckland Transport has launched a new campaign to empower young people to make better driving choices.
+Check out the first video below.

 Crash statistics for young drivers